yoannMoreau/landsat_theia/README.md

 Then Run:

-$: pip install -U  git+git://github.com/yoannMoreau/landsat-theia.git
+$: pip install -U  git+git://github.com/yoannMoreau/landsat_theia.git <br>

 Alternatively, you can also download the source and use your own python
 $: python python/landsat_theia.py -h

 <h2>Overview: What can landsat-theia do?</h2>